mattt/JSONSchema/README.md

 # JSONSchema

-A Swift library for working with JSON Schema definitions — _especially_ for declaring schemas for AI tool use.
+A Swift library for working with JSON Schema definitions — especially for declaring schemas for AI tool use.

 This library implements core features of the
 [JSON Schema](https://json-schema.org/) standard,
-specifically targeting compatibility with **draft-2020-12** version.
+targeting the **draft-2020-12** version.

 🙅‍♀️ This library specifically **does not** support the following features: